 Thinking back to how it worked when I was in school, all of the members of the court got to choose whatever they wanted to wear.
 (Suits were the attire of choice way back when.)
 And no one even found out which Senior Attendant was 'The Queen' until halftime of the Homecoming Game.
 Right?
 Shouldn't there be a level of suspense here?
 So, why is it that we even know who the queen is, much less, hand over our checkbooks to her and allow her to choose our daughter's dress?

-The following day I received an angry phone call from an angry woman.
-She heard a rumor that we bought a 'different' dress.
+But the following day I received an angry phone call.
+Not from the Queen, but from the "Queen Mother."
+She heard that we bought a 'different' dress.
 I assured her that the dress wasn't 'different' but that it simply cost a lot less.
-She proceeded to fill my ear with tales of distraught court mothers, a distraught queen, and even one distraught male escort from the football team.
+She proceeded to fill my ear with tales of distraught court mothers, a distraught queen, who I'd apparently "disrespected", and even one distraught male escort from the football team.
 (We can't have a distraught football player, now can we.)
-It seems I had single handedly ruined Homecoming with A's 'different' dress and she demanded to come inspect the dress because it wasn't acceptable 'sight unseen.'
+It seems I had single handedly ruined Homecoming with Aubrey's 'different' dress and she demanded to come inspect the dress because her dress wasn't acceptable 'sight unseen.'
 (Oh the irony.)

 I endured five phone calls in the span of one afternoon.
 I stayed as quiet as I could and let the narcissist do all the talking.
 (They love that.)
 I even kept from laughing aloud when she told me that other women resent her because she's so attractive.
 (Wow.
 Classic narcissist.
 They're either 'too attractive, too smart, too holy, or too victimized' to see that they actually crave the conflict.)
-Between rantings about the dress, slight bits of the truth began to emerge, and pretty soon it became clear that the only people upset about this were some of the mothers, and I can totally live with that.
+Between rantings about the dress, slight bits of the truth began to emerge, and pretty soon it became clear that the only person upset about this was the narcissist herself, and I can totally live with that.

 Last night was the big game.
-A looked beautiful.
+Aubrey looked beautiful.
 She had a cheering section full of extended family.
-All the girls matched and all the moms were friendly and happy.....except for one.
-One mother approached me and seemed a little perturbed as she leaned in to tell me something.
+All the girls matched and all the moms were friendly and happy...except for one.
+After the game, one of the other court mothers approached me and seemed a little perturbed as she leaned in to tell me something.
 In an angry whisper she said, "I wish we'd ordered the $66 dollar dress too!!"